Norvik-Ucraft/NLP-Course/README.md

 * ent.end - The token span's "stop" index position in the Doc
 * ent.start_char - The entity text's "start" index position in the Doc
 * ent.end_char - The entity text's "stop" index position in the Doc

+While spaCy may not have built-in tool for counting, we can pass a conditional statement into a list comprehension.